Pressure from too many competitions

 In recent years, the number of competitions for teachers and students in Ho Chi Minh City has increased significantly.
 Not only are there competitions organized by the education sector, but there are also many competitions from other departments and units.
 This has created a lot of pressure for both teachers and students.

 Ms. Nguyen Thuy Dung (a first grade teacher in Binh Tan District, Ho Chi Minh City) shared: "There are too many and overlapping competitions, putting pressure on both teachers and students.
-The most miserable are us teachers."
+The hardest part is us teachers."
 This sharing reflects the reality that many teachers are facing.
-They not only have to prepare lessons every day, but also have to spend time and effort preparing for competitions, which can affect the quality of their main teaching.
+They not only have to prepare lessons every day, but also have to spend time and effort preparing for competitions, which can affect the quality of teaching.

 For students, participating in too many competitions can also cause stress and fatigue.
 Instead of focusing on studying and developing comprehensively, they have to spend a lot of time preparing for competitions, sometimes competitions that are not really necessary or suitable for their age and ability.